 Knowing what is in your water is the first step in solving for safer, better-quality water.

 - Free, In-Home Water Test: Schedule an appointment online or over the phone with a Culligan Water Expert at a time that’s most convenient for you.
 During your appointment, a sample of your water will be collected and tested right in your kitchen.
 Once the results are available, typically within 30 minutes or less, your Culligan Water Expert will discuss customized options for addressing any water issues you may have.

-- Laboratory Water Analysis: Our EPA-certified lab test helps to uncover harder-to-detect contaminants, such as arsenic and lead.
-Based on the results from the free, in-home water test your Culligan Water Expert will determine whether lab testing is necessary.
+- Laboratory Water Analysis: Our IL-EPA certified lab test helps to uncover harder-to-detect contaminants, such as arsenic and lead.
+Based on the results from the free, in-home water test, your Culligan Water Expert will determine whether lab testing is necessary.
 If conducted, your water sample will be sent to our lab for in-depth testing.
 You should receive the results in approximately three days, at which time a Culligan Water Expert can discuss their personalized recommendations with you.